 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Cleanliness is a very critical topic.
+Cleanliness is a very important subject that many people just take for granted.
 Just a few of the reasons are:

 1. Cleanliness prevents an immense amount of disease.
 It also mitigates diseases and avoids complications of diseases and surgeries.

 2. Cleanliness prevents a great deal of accidents.
 Many accidents are the result of slippery steps, slippery floors, objects such as wires left in one’s way, and so forth.